 Medical negligence doesn’t have to take place within the confines of a hospital.
 It could occur within a dental clinic, a pharmacy, a small clinic or a GP’s surgery.
 Anywhere, in short, where the treatment has come up short.

 If you feel you’ve been the victim of medical neglect then it’s only fair that you should be able to make a claim for compensation both as recognition of your suffering and as a means of helping you to get back on your feet, physically, psychologically and financially.
 Taking on people who are experts in their fields will seem daunting, as will facing up to a monolithic structure such as the NHS.
-We provide a no win no fee service, which means there are no upfront solicitors fees.
+Most injury solicitors provide a no win no fee service, which means there are no costly upfront fees.

-If you think you’ve been let down in this way then call us on 0800 234 6438.
-We’ll listen to your situation, which is why it’s vital that you bring us as much information as possible, since we’ll use these facts to decide whether there’s a case to answer.
-If there is then we’ll fight as long as it takes to win you the compensation which you can use to start putting your life back together.
+If you think you’ve been let down in this way then call a trained legal adviser on 0800 234 6438.
+They’ll listen to your situation, which is why it’s vital that you bring them as much information as possible, since they’ll use these facts to decide whether there’s a case to answer.
+If the legal adviser thinks there is then they’ll pass you on to an expert solicitor, who will fight as long as it takes to win you the compensation which you can use to start putting your life back together.